+a.
 Going Concern

-After making appropriate enquiries, the board of directors has a reasonable expectation that Salvatorian College has adequate resources to continue in operational existence for the foreseeable future.For this reason it continues to adopt the going concern basis in preparing the financial statements.
-The board of directors gave due consideration to the impact of the Coronavirus (COVID-19) pandemic when reaching their conclusion.
+After making appropriate enquiries, including giving due consideration to the impact of the Coronavirus (Covid-19) pandemic, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
+For this reason, it continues to adopt the going concern basis in preparing the financial statements.
 Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.